Sweetlemon39/Sweetlemon39.github.io/source/_posts/English-7-words.md

 #### fulfilling

 Maybe if he had given up on his impossible dream right away and spent his free time like a normal teenage boy, he would've gotten to experience more things and lived a more **fulfilling** life.（珂学必修 4）

+#### resign

+She took a breath, then continued.
+“There aren’t many soldiers who’d be glad to go and babysit children like us.
+Everyone else immediately **resigned** and left.
+Willem was sent to our warehouse like the other soldiers, five years ago.
+He was an incredibly admirable Technical Officer… and… he was… like a father to all of us.”（珂学选修 2-1）其他军方管理员都很快辞职离开了。

+"Whatever just hurry up and let go of me... this is really getting embarrassing!”

+After looking around and grasping the situation, he mumbled “my bad”, then loosened his arms.
+Kutori, who had silently slipped out of his embrace and backed up a few steps, stared at Willem with a bright red face.

+“A real mess, huh?”
+Aiseia laughed teasingly,

+“Mm,” Nephren gave a **resigned** nod,

+And Willem’s sobs rang out loud and clear. （珂学必修 2）奈芙莲无奈地点了点头（出自威廉紧紧抱住珂朵莉的那一幕）

+“**Resignation** and determination are essentially the same thing.
+They both refer to a decision to sacrifice something important in order to achieve a goal.”（珂学必修 1）灰岩皮解释“战士心中的风”（决心或认命）

+#### literature

+“Eh?
+You’re a technician, aren’t you?
+Aren’t you supposed to be smart?”

+“Oh, I’m super smart.
+If you have any ancient **literature** from 500 years ago, I can read it no problem!”（珂学必修 1）

+#### companion

+Already, she had forgotten almost half of the names of her **companions** in the fairy warehouse.
+Even if she tried hard to study and relearn their names, her memories of them refused to return.（珂学必修 3）

+#### adequate

+“Can we change the entire system somehow?
+It's obviously not **adequate** enough to cover the current situation,” Willem asked.

+“It'll take a long time to get such a change to go through.
+It could be years.
+And if she gets an order to go to battle during that time, it'll all be for nothing.”

+“I can do something about the orders to a certain extent,” Limeskin remarked.（珂学必修 3）

+#### architect

+A software **architect** is a software developer expert who makes high-level design choices and tries to enforce technical standards, including software coding standards, tools, and platforms.（Wikipedia Software architect）

+#### handy

+But as soon as Willem showed them that smile of his, they relaxed.
+These kind of moments were the only times when that face of his, which lacked any solemnity whatsoever, came in **handy**.（珂学必修 4）

+#### impair

+As you spend lots of time "glued to the screen", your vision is **impaired**.（Codeforces Round #159 C）

+#### meet with

+After this, the boy and the girl occasionally received a chance to **meet with** each other.
+Every time they met, the girl would press him for new stories.
+In order to meet her expectations, he was forced into increasingly diligent studies.
+Of course, that didn’t bother him – though the actions of her family created more than enough irritation regardless.（珂学选修 2-1）

+#### dignity

+“Nah, not quite.”
+Nax scratched his cheek.
+“She’s got that sorta… widow’s allure, ain’t she?”
+A burst of air came from underneath Tiat’s mask.
+“Wi-Widow?!” she spluttered.
+“Er, not something to be sayin’ in front of her family, eh?
+Sorry.”
+“Uh, um, wait, no, that’s not why…”
+What do I do?
+Somehow she was in agreement.
+These past few years, Aiseia Myse Valgalis had begun to exhibit a mysterious **dignity**, born from some unique condition or another.
+Nax’s suggestion seemed somehow fitting - very fitting indeed.（珂学选修 2-2）

+#### community

+GitHub is home to the world’s largest **community** of developers and their projects...（github 主页）

 ### Unit 2